(revised February 2017)

 - The RSA Dissertation Award for the best dissertation in the field of Rhetorical Studies completed by a student member of the Society within the past two years;

-- The RSA Book Award for a distinguished book length contribution to scholarship in Rhetorical Studies authored by a member of the Society and published within the past two years.
+- The RSA Book Award for a distinguished book length contribution to scholarship in Rhetorical Studies authored by a member of the Society and published within the past year.

 The Committee may at its discretion also nominate candidates for the honor of Fellow of the Rhetoric Society of America (see Article VI, Section C).